Ljupch0/BERT/README.md

 # BERT
-Custom Excel Functions with R.
+Custom Excel Functions with R. Tutorial at https://youtu.be/jyGwOrKTPRY